matthewhall78/hello-world/resume.md

 # Experience

 ## Product Owner:
-### Corporate Services for Natural Resources, Information Mgmt Branch – Jan 2018 to Present
+### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section

+- Transportation Fuels Reporting System (Nov 2018)
+	* (Acting) Product Owner for 1 month
-- Document Management Onboarding Demo
+- Document Management Onboarding Demo (Jan 2018)
 	* Participated in a 3 day hackathon with 12 individuals to solve a complex and longstanding roadblock, that many projects currently face, connecting to the Ministry infrastructure to use their common software components when calling upon them from applications deployed in the OpenShift Container Platform
 	* Lead the team as the [Product Owner](http://www.scrumguides.org/scrum-guide.html#team-po)
 	* Established the vision and a priortized backlog for the product